Jaraws12/Self-improvement/README.md

-Our solution uses AI and deep learning to analyze facial features, detect skin conditions, and provide personalized skincare and grooming recommendations.

 Our project uses AI to offer personalized self-improvement guidance by combining skin health analysis with looksmaxing recommendations.
 It examines skin conditions like acne and wrinkles and combines this information with targeted questions asked by LLM and analyze this information to predict potential skin issues and suggest practical solutions, and it also analyzes facial features to suggest personalized styling tips such as the best beard or haircut.

 TO USE OUR APP <br/>